 A category tree that is properly built into the navigation bar is one of the key factors influencing proper navigation in an online shop.
 Remember that not every customer uses a search engine or enters your website with a specific product in mind - they may also look for inspiration or browse through your offers.
 That is why it’s quite important that the different product categories can be accessed from any place on the website.

 The navigation bar should contain links to the top-level categories, i.e. the most general ones.
 After expanding the given category, shoppers should be able to narrow down the product group.
-Here, you can also highlight the lower-level categories that are currently most frequently searched for:
+Here, you can also highlight featured categories like "New season" or a winter sale:

-The navigation bar in the Decathlon online shop
+The navigation bar on the Adidas online shop

 Remember to adapt the category tree to your shop's current product range.
 This element should be kept up-to-date and flexible - after all, individual product groups may change over time.